 - Crossroads (pilot for Citytv)

 - The Odds (feature film premiered at TIFF 2012)

 - $1,500 tuition fee per team member if your team is selected.

 When does it take place?

-The course is 10-months long however you’ll be at home for the majority of the course except a week-long training session in the fall, a second training session in the spring and attendance at the Banff World Television Festival.
+The course is 10-months long however you’ll be at home for the majority of the course except a week-long training session in the fall.
+Teams that advance to phase two attend a second training session in the spring and the Banff World Media Festival.

 Who are the NSI Totally Television faculty?

-Joy Loewen and Julie Di Cresce.
+Julie Di Cresce and Joy Loewen.
 Read about the faculty.